6 Clever Ways to Use Facebook Groups for Growing Your Business

 Here an example of a clothing brand,that created a Facebook Group exclusively

 Last but not Least

 How to measure if your Facebook Group marketing efforts pay off?
-Expect of direct effects such as sales increase or a higher customer rotation rate you can check the level of buzz created on the web around your brand with an Internet monitoring tool.
+Expect direct effects such as sales increase or a higher customer rotation rate you can check the level of buzz created on the web around your brand with a media monitoring tool.
 Are people more eager to spread the word about your product or service?
 Are they positive or negative about it?
 Any action taken without controlling its effect is like no action was taken.